Hudson Valley Regional Airport: Scheduled air service

 In his County Budget submittal in October 2016 for the following fiscal year, County Executive Marc Molinaro proposed changing the name of the airport to the Hudson Valley Regional Airport.
 This was approved by the Dutchess County Legislature.

+In October 2022, Tradewind Aviation took over two hangars at Hudson Valley Regional Airport, one of which is intended for in-house and open-market hangar space, and the other of which has been donated for use by two historic aviation nonprofits, the Tunison Foundation and the Hudson Valley Wing of the Commemorative Air Force.

 Facilities and aircraft

 Hudson Valley Regional Airport covers an area of 640 acre which contains three runways, two of which are paved.
 The main runway (6–24) is 5,001 by 100 feet (1,524 by 30 m) and is equipped with an ILS system to the northeast-facing runway along with a medium intensity approach light system with runway alignment lights.
 The crosswind runway (15–33) was originally 3,003 feet (915 m) long but is now shortened to 2,744 by 100 feet (836 by 30 m) due to displaced thresholds at both ends.
 A turf/dirt runway (7–25) measures 1,358 by 100 feet (414 by 30 m).

 A flight service station was opened at the airport, but closed during the 1990s.
 In the 1970s, a control tower was constructed by the FAA, which currently operates it 14 hours per day.

 For the 12-month period ending April 30, 2014, the airport had 75,133 aircraft operations, an average of 206 per day: 99% general aviation, 1% air taxi, <1% military.
 At that time there were 133 aircraft based at this airport: 84% single-engine, 7% multi-engine, 8% helicopter, and 2% military.

 There is currently one flight school that operates at the airport, US Aviation Academy, located in the main terminal.
-Richmor Aviation, previously located on the north side of the airport, left in 2013. fixed-base operator services have been provided by FlightLevel Dutchess, part of Flight Level Aviation, since August, 2015.
+Richmor Aviation, previously located on the north side of the airport, left in 2013.
+Fixed-base operator services have been provided by FlightLevel Dutchess, part of Flight Level Aviation, since August, 2015.

 In 2018, the FAA provided a $7.4 million grant to the airport for construction of a new building complex to house Aircraft Rescue Firefighting (ARFF) and snow removal equipment, along with administrative offices.
 The project will replace the existing 40-year-old structures built in the late 1970s.

 The year before, the New York State Department of Transportation awarded Dutchess County $988,500 to fund 90% of the cost for renovations to the airport's terminal building.
 The improvements include second-floor accessibility, alterations for greater energy efficiency, and upgrades to the structure's exterior and signage.